yiisoft/hydrator/README.md

 }
 ```

-The annotation will instruct hydrator to get `$connection` from DI container by `importConnection` id.
+The annotation will instruct hydrator to get `$connection` from DI container by `importConnection` ID.

 ### Your own attributes